greglobinski/gatsby-starter-simple-landing/README.md

 ## Description

-SimpleLanding lets you create simple, optimized and ready to use landing page with no effort.
+SimpleLanding lets you create optimized and ready to use landing page with no effort.

 The starter uses the css-in-js library [JSS](https://github.com/cssinjs/jss) and its integration for React [React-JSS](https://github.com/cssinjs/react-jss) to declare and mantain CSS styles.